Guidance on completion of a CPRD Research Data Governance (RDG) Application

 Applications must outline how the main outputs of the proposed study will benefit patients in England and Wales.
 You may base your justification on how the study findings would improve patient care either directly or indirectly by informing clinical practice guidelines or public health policy.

-Studies proposing non-standard linkage of CPRD data to one or more external data sources should provide additional assurances about how the disclosure of patients and practices will be avoided in the form of a risk mitigation plan.
+Studies proposing non-standard linkage of CPRD data to one or more external data sources must provide additional assurances about how the disclosure of patients and practices will be avoided in the form of a risk mitigation plan.

-Definition of the Study population
+Definition of the Study population [max.
+250 words]

 Reviewer Assessment Criteria